awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

       "action":"put",
       "resource-type":"managed-instance",
       "resource-id":"i-0ee2d86a2cfc371f6",
-      "action-reason":"The inventory item with type name Custom:MyInfo was sent with a disabled schema versison 1.0.
+      "action-reason":"The inventory item with type name Custom:MyInfo was sent with a disabled schema version 1.0.
 You must send a version greater than 1.0", "type-name":"Custom:MyInfo"
    }
 }